rrraul/simple-ColourReduce/README.md

 # simple-ColourReduce
-Simple colour reduce in OpenCV / C++.
+Simple colour reduce in OpenCV / C++ using Mat pointers.